Niño Ricardo: Personal life

 He married Lola Siguenza in his early twenties and had two children with her.
 He reportedly had several affairs with other women while touring, thus there are two more children of whom he is considered to be the father.

 In 1945 he underwent throat surgery that left him with a deep voice, although this did not prevent him from continuing his career; he is easily recognized in the recordings where one can hear him humming along as he plays.

 Death

 Niño Ricardo died of cirrhosis of the liver in 1972 at the age of 67.
-A monument exists at his grave in the Cemetery San Fernando in Sevilla.
+A monument exists at his grave in the Cemetery of San Fernando in Sevilla.
 It represents an angel lifting a guitar to Heaven.
 It is the work of sculptor Sandino and was funded with revenues from sales of a tribute album they recorded in 1972, in which a group of recording artists such as Paco de Lucia, Sabicas and Ricardo's son performed songs by Ricardo.
 In 2004, celebrations of the 100 years since the birth of Niño Ricardo were held in southern Spain.
 In 2005, they raised a monument and a plaque in the Plaza del Cristo de Burgos, near where Ricardo was born.